 - Step 4: Now decide on the strength of coffee.
 3 different setting to choose.
 I prefer a medium taste myself!
 Hit “Adjust” then “Confirm”.

 - Step 5: Next the coffee grounds icon will blink and tell you how much grounds to use.
+Grind your favorite coffee beans with a manual coffee grinder.
 Start pouring your grounds into the filter holder until the exact amount has been reached per the scale.
 Once you have enough, you’ll hear a beep, and amount will read 0.
 Hit “Confirm”.

 - Step 6: Lastly the water icon will start blinking.
 Simply add enough hot water into the filter holder.
 Of course, you will want to add the water slowly, with a consistent rate, and as evenly as possible to get the best flavor extraction.
 If you need help, try using a gooseneck water kettle like this one.